Vibration Frequency: How Sound Can Affect Blood Flow

 • Monitor the progress of vascular diseases

-• Guide procedures such as angioplasty or stent placement
+• Guide procedures such as a stent placement

 Vascular ultrasound is a valuable tool in diagnosing and managing various vascular conditions.